aldur/uwsgi-libssh2/README.md

 ; ...
 ```

-Remember: the system will fallback to the other configurations only if the initialization of an SSH session with the previouses has failed.
+__Remember:__ the system will fallback to the other configurations only if the initialization of an SSH session with the previouses has failed.
 In other words, the high availability will not kick-in if the requested resources are not found on the remote server, but only in case of server or configuration error.

-## ssh-url specifications
+## ssh-url
-The ssh-mount flag and event the SSH routing options expect, as an argument, an SSH-url, having the following syntax:
+ssh-mount expects as a parameter an SSH-url, having the following syntax:

 ```html
 ssh://user:password@host:port/path